valbuild/val/packages/next/README.md

 But, with the benefits of **hard-coded** content:

 - works seamlessly **locally** or with git **branches**
-- content is **type-checked** so it you can spend less time on figuring out issues with your CMS
+- content is **type-checked** so you can spend less time on figuring out why something isn't working
   ![Type check error](./docs/type-check-error.png)
 - content can be refactored (change names, etc) just as if it was hard-coded (because it is)
   ![Renaming](./docs/renaming.gif)